 1. Evaluate your needs

 Every investment opportunity is borne of a need.
 It could be the need to spread your tentacles outside the scope of your current engagements.
 It could be the need to stay relevant by acquiring smaller businesses around you.
 Sometimes, you just want to dip your hand into a new idea and see how it goes.
 If there is no immediate need to invest in an idea, then don’t.
 Save your resources for the opportunities that come when the time is right.

 To put your money in the right place, you need to have a system of evaluation opportunities.
 Blind investments end in disaster, so develop a way of deciding which ideas to invest in.
 For example, if you are the kind of business person that loves to buy shares in startups, stick to startups.
 If you love taking your chances with going concerns, then go for it.
 The idea behind investment strategies is that you get to zero in on what you want to be part of in the future.
 Smart strategies could reward you tenfold, but poor strategies could very well put you out cold.

 3. Think about diversification

 Every entrepreneur knows that in order to up their chances of making it big, then they must be willing to take a significant amount of risk.
 The good news is that you can balance risks and give yourself a better chance of positive returns.
 This is achieved through adopting a diverse portfolio.
+One good way of diversifying your portfolio is by investing in whisky casks.
+In recent years, investing in whisky casks has proven to have a great ROI with investors seeing returns of up to 12% per annum.
 Spread your resources across different business ventures or industries and keep an eye out for trends.
 Having investments in various sectors whose markets don’t work the same way is a good way of providing yourself a soft landing when things do not go as well as planned in some of your ventures.